cobilab/cryfa/README.md

 ```bash
 ./cryfa [OPTION]... -k [KEY_FILE] [-d] [IN_FILE] > [OUT_FILE]
 ```
-For example, to compact & encrypt:
+For example, to compact & encrypt, run
 ```bash
 ./cryfa -k pass.txt in.fq > comp
 ```
-and, to decrypt & unpack:
+and, to decrypt & unpack, run
 ```bash
 ./cryfa -k pass.txt -d comp > orig.fq
 ```
+There is a copy of file "in.fq" in `example/` directory.
 Options are described in the following sections.

 ### Input file format
 Cryfa automatically detects a genomic data file format by looking inside the